Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Final remarks

 We have proposed a near-quantum-limited broadband amplifier and squeezer based on the photon-assisted tunneling of quasiparticles in a SIS junction.
 This device can function as a phase-sensitive or phase-preserving amplifier.
-The gain can be tuned by the dc- and ac-voltages amplitude to reach 30 dB over 2 GHz or 14 dB over 4 GHz.
-This device is also a source of two-mode squeezing with bandwidth over more than 4 GHz and $-14$ dB of squeezing.
-Moreover, gain and two-mode squeezing can be fine -tuned in-situ by changing the pumping tone frequency and dc-voltage bias.
-Therefore, the design and fabrication simplicity of this SIS amplifier, together with its operational mode flexibility, makes it a versatile near-quantum-limited microwave amplifier and squeezer, which can be easily integrated in many quantum microwaves experiments.
+The gain can be tuned by ac-voltages amplitude to reach gain-bandwidth products of approximatally 12 GHz in the 20-30~dB range, which is 87\% larger than the impedance-engineered Josephson parametric amplifier \cite{roy-vijay-apl2015}.
+This device is also a source of far separated two-mode squeezing with 3 dB bandwidth of approximately 5 GHz and $-13$ dB of squeezing at the center frequency.
+Moreover, gain and two-mode squeezing can be fine-tuned in-situ by simply changing the pumping tone amplitude and frequency.
+For few GHz bandwidth applications, a matching impedance circuit was developed.
+The proposed matching scheme allows for 3 dB bandwidth of 4~GHz.
+Also, we estimate that dynamical range of the such a broadband amplifier can be enhanced by replacing the single junction by an array of 5 to 10 SIS junctions.
+To conclude, the design and fabrication simplicity of this SIS amplifier, together with its operational-mode flexibility, makes it a versatile near-quantum-limited microwave amplifier and squeezer, that can be easily integrated in many quantum microwave experiments.